 Within the electromagnetic spectrum, radio waves have wavelengths that range from 100 kilometer and 1 meter and frequencies ranging from as low as 3 KHz to as high 300 MHz.
 Some reference materials classify electromagnetic radiations with frequencies ranging from above 300 MHz to 300 GHz as radio waves although they should be specifically classified as microwaves.

-Nonetheless, the theory of electromagnetism first proposed in 1865 by James Clerk Maxwell, the first artificial generation of radio waves by Heinrich Hertz in 1887, and the invention of radio transmitters and radio receivers by Gugliemo Marconi during the 1890s to demonstrate the first wireless long distance communication were critical turning points in the history of radio-based transmission and communication systems.
+Nonetheless, the theory of electromagnetism first proposed in 1865 by James Clerk Maxwell, the first artificial generation of radio waves by Heinrich Hertz in 1887, and the invention of radio transmitters and radio receivers by Guglielmo Marconi during the 1890s to demonstrate the first wireless long distance communication were critical turning points in the history of radio-based transmission and communication systems.

 Radio waves are the most common mode of wireless transmission and communication nowadays.
-The specific types of wireless transmission and communication systems using radio waves include mobile telephony systems that are integrated in the general telecommunication systems and broadcast communication for radio and television.
+The specific types of wireless transmission and communication systems using radio waves include mobile telephony systems that are integrated into the general telecommunication systems and broadcast communication for radio and television.
 Other types and applications include navigation systems and radar systems that also include other technologies to include satellite communications and microwave transmissions, among others.
-Short-range communication systems such as wireless local area network and Wi-Fi networks that use at least the 2.5 GHz ultra high frequency band, Bluetooth technology that uses standardized frequencies around 2.4 GHz, and Radio-Frequency Identification or RFID and Near-Field Communication or NFC protocols that use radio waves with a frequency of around 13 MHz.
+Short-range communication systems such as wireless local area network and Wi-Fi networks that use at least the 2.5 GHz ultra high-frequency band, Bluetooth technology that uses standardized frequencies around 2.4 GHz, and Radio-Frequency Identification or RFID and Near-Field Communication or NFC protocols that use radio waves with a frequency of around 13 MHz.